-If you notice any rust give a it a poke with a screwdriver to see if it has rusted all the way through, if it is just surface rust it isn’t too much of a problem however if it has rusted all the way through then your silencer will need replacing.
+If you notice any rust give it a poke with a screwdriver to see if it has rusted all the way through if it is just surface rust it isn’t too much of a problem however if it has rusted all the way through then your silencer will need replacing.

 There are a number of reasons why your exhaust may be making excessive noise.
 Some of these are relatively simple to fix, whereas others are likely to require assistance from a mechanic.

 Below we are some of the most common exhaust issue and how to fix them:

 To fix a small hole in your exhaust (5cm or less) you will need; a steel brush, sandpaper, a small bit of chalk, acetone and exhaust tape or repair epoxy.

 To repair your hole follow the following steps: